K4rian/docker-mednafen-server/README.md

 MDFNSV_CONNECTTIMEOUT | 5              | Connection (login) timeout (in seconds).
 MDFNSV_PORT           | 4046           | Port to listen on.
 MDFNSV_IDLETIMEOUT    | 30             | Idle timeout (in seconds).
 Disconnect a client if no data is received from them since X seconds ago.
-MDFNSV_MAXCMDPAYLOAD  | 5242880        | The maximum data in the payload of a command to be received by the server (including save state transfers).
+MDFNSV_MAXCMDPAYLOAD  | 5242880        | The maximum data (in bytes) in the payload of a command to be received by the server (including save state transfers).
-MDFNSV_MINSENDQSIZE   | 262144         | Soft send queue start size, and minimum size (memory allocated) it will shrink to.
+MDFNSV_MINSENDQSIZE   | 262144         | Soft send queue start size (in bytes), and minimum size (memory allocated) it will shrink to.
-MDFNSV_MAXSENDQSIZE   | 8388608        | Maximum size each internal per-client soft send queue is allowed to grow to.
+MDFNSV_MAXSENDQSIZE   | 8388608        | Maximum size (in bytes) each internal per-client soft send queue is allowed to grow to.
 The client is dropped on overflowing this size.
 MDFNSV_PASSWORD       |                | Server password *(__NOT__ recommended, see the section below)*.
+MDFNSV_ISPUBLIC       | 0              | Make the server public.
+Ignore the password environment variable (if set) and remove any existing password from the configuration file.

-*Descriptions taken from the original __standard.conf__ file in the Mednafen server sources.*
+*Descriptions mostly taken from the original __standard.conf__ file in the Mednafen-Server sources.*

 ## Password protection
 The server can be protected with a (clear, unencrypted) password and defined in various ways:

 — Bind mount a text file containing the password into the container.